cblte/cbrueggenolte.de/src/pages/about.md

 and don't hesitate to [reach out](/contact) if you have questions or just want to say hi!

-### 💻 IT Background
+## 💻 My IT Journey

-My journey into the world of information technology began during my teenage years when I acquired my first computer— an [Intel 80286](https://en.wikipedia.org/wiki/Intel_80286) running [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS).
+My journey into information technology began during my teenage years when I acquired my first computer— an [Intel 80286](https://en.wikipedia.org/wiki/Intel_80286) running [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS).
 Given how slowly games loaded back then, patience became my first debugging skill.

-As the internet evolved,
-I was happy to explore new emerging technologies, progressing from the charm of dial-up melodies and ISDN to today's lightning-fast Fiber to the Home (FTTH).
-Honeslty, though,
-I'd be lying if I said
-I genuinely miss waiting five minutes for a single image to download.

-My first websites were built using basic HTML and CSS (thankfully, these early masterpieces have been lost to time and broken links).
+I quickly became fascinated with technology, spending countless hours tinkering with hardware and software.

-Over time, I expanded into server-side scripting with PHP, then dove deeper into Java and Python.
+My first websites used basic HTML and CSS, before expanding into server-side scripting with PHP, then Java and Python.
-Today, I use modern frameworks like Astro, Flask and Java Spring, continually amazed by how much the tools have evolved— while I've remained, more or less, the same geeky kid.
+Today, I use modern frameworks like Astro, Flask and Java Spring, continually amazed by how much the tools have evolved.

-Facing challenges at the ‘Gymnasium'— especially Latin grammar—
+After my time at the "Gymnasium,"
-I wisely transitioned to a technical college to pursue specialized education aligned with my passion.
-There, I earned the fancy-sounding title "Information Technology Assistant," which basically meant I could officially fix family members' computers.
+I transitioned to a technical college where I earned the title "Information Technology Assistant."
-Surprisingly,
-it also prepared me for professional roles involving software development and network management.
+This prepared me for professional roles in software development and network management.

-Reflecting on these experiences,
-I recognize how each phase—
-from early experimentation to formal education— has shaped my professional approach.
-They have instilled adaptability, and deepened my appreciation for the transformative power of technology.
-And yet, sometime, I still forget to charge my wireless mouse.

-### 🚀 Today

-Building on my early passion and formal education in IT, I've cultivated a career that continues to evolve dynamically.
 Currently,
-I work primarily as a Java developer and part-time DevSecOps in the defense industry, though I frequently experiment with a variety of other programming languages and technologies.
+I work primarily as a Java developer and part-time DevSecOps specialist, exploring a variety of programming languages and technologies.
 At home, I maintain a small-but-growing homelab, mostly as an elaborate justification for having too many servers and blinking lights.

-Over the years,
 I've gained hands-on experience with
 Linux, macOS, Windows administration,
-Docker, Kubernets, container orchestration
+Docker, Kubernetes, container orchestration,
 Java, Python, JavaScript/TypeScript, HTML, and CSS —though I still occasionally Google "[how to center a div](https://www.yout-ube.com/watch?v=kphds-1V9o8)".

-Curious about the specific tools and tech I swaer by (or ocassionally at)?
+Curious about the specific tools and tech I swear by?
 Check out my [uses](/uses) or [bookmarks](/bookmarks) pages.

-Outside the world of tech,
-you'll probably find me gaming on my Switch or PC (_Factorio_ remains a personal favorite).
-I also love listening to podcasts, audiobooks, and radio plays— perfect for drowning out server fans.
+When not immersed in technology, you'll find me gaming on my Switch or on the PC (_Factorio_ remains a favorite), or listening to podcasts, audiobooks, and radio plays.
-And while I proudly identify as an Apple enthusiast, I'm deeply passionate about open-source software— yes, some contradictions make perfect sense.
+And while I proudly identify as an Apple enthusiast I'm deeply passionate about open-source software— yes, some contradictions make perfect sense.